-Putting #filmlover in your bio was easy.
+Putting #filmlover in your bio was easy (a classic film lover move, let’s be honest.)
 You’ve matched with a cute girl/guy.
 You’ve asked them out to the movies this weekend.
 You’ve picked out the latest blockbuster your mates have been raving about.
 Sorted… but wait!
 Hours before the showing, your date mentions how they’re not a fan of mainstream Hollywood movies and picks apart the very title you were planning to bring them to.

 What to do?!
 Don’t fret, because we’ve come up with a list of the 5 best date movies to impress your film lover date with.
 Thank us later.

 That Film You Saw At The Film Festival

 Everyone by now would have heard about multiple Oscar winner Shape of Water, nominee Call Me By Your Name (if you haven’t, welcome back from the rock you’ve been under) and many other films that made it to the Oscars after being screened at film festivals.
 Film festivals are the best way to scout out films to impress your film lover date with – they’re popular with critics, as well as the film industry AND they’re likely to be more entertaining than that 3 hour documentary showing at the arthouse cinema.
 Good news for you, because it means better chat than talking about the weather at every awkward pause.

 Impress your date by putting on The Killing of a Sacred Deer, directed by Yorgos Lanthimos (Dogtooth, The Lobster) a psychological horror that will make sure you can get nice and close to your date.
 Familiar faces Colin Farrell and Nicole Kidman star in parental roles, dealing with a mysterious addition to their life that turns from innocent to sinister.
 We promise this film will be far from boring.